LidiaCana/Contribu/docs/en/README.md

 To achieve our goal of fostering a culture of constant cooperation in blockchain communities, we rely on the following dynamics:

+#### Initial setup

+Community organizers can create their own Contribu Collection.
+Each collection is an ERC 721 compatible NFT contract launched in the chain of their choice.
+Each NFT represents the specific contributions of an individual within the community.

+#### Mechanism

-Community members will have a dynamic NFT (set by the community administrators) that will change based on a points measurement representing each member's contributions.
+Community members will have a dynamic NFT that will change based on a points measurement representing each member's contributions.

 If a member is inactive for a long period (determined by the community admins), the algorithm will start to deduct participation points from that person, and the NFT will mutate to adjust to the number of points.